Ongoing Service Opportunities

 We welcome any questions!
 Please call (352)-955-7250 Ext.
 250

 Kids Count is an afterschool program that serves kindergarten through 3rd grade students who need extra support to reach their full potential.
-Our students attend Rawlings, Williams, and Duval elementary schools.
-Kids Count provides our students with reading tutoring, homework help, character and social skill development, as well as a variety of enrichment activities.
+Their students attend Rawlings, Williams, and Duval elementary schools.
+Kids Count provides thei students with reading tutoring, homework help, character and social skill development, as well as a variety of enrichment activities.

 Volunteers are able to create their own schedule and can help with any of the above activities!
 Each volunteer is paired with a student for tutoring and it’s a great opportunity to build relationships with our wonderful kids!